johannes-titz/leabRa/cran-comments.md

 * Changed the license to GPL-2 in the DESCRIPTION.
 * Removed the LICENSE file.
 * Added Sergio Verduczo-Flores and Randall O'Reilly as authors with role "cph".
 * Added role "cph" for my authorship as well.
-Note that my code is to a large degree different from Sergio Verduczo-Flores.
+Note that my code is to a large degree different from that of Sergio Verduczo-Flores.

 ## Test environments
 * local arch linux, R 3.4.1